Inside USBE > Departments and Programs > Special Education Services > Resources > Professional Learning

 Running Start is for teachers who are newly hired and within three years of teaching special education.
 Running Start is designed to help teachers navigate special education policies, specially designed instruction, behavior, and classroom management.
 This training occurs during the summer.

-The Transition Institute is an annual two-day event that has been held since 2011.
-The event is hosted by the Utah State Board of Education (USBE) and is focused on increasing outcomes for students with disabilities in the post school areas of education/training, employment, and independent living.
-The specific focus area from year to year is dependent upon the transition related needs of Local Education Agencies (LEAs) as well as State-level transition data (Indicators 1, 2, 13, and 14).
+The Postsecondary Transition Institute is an annual two-day event that has been held since 2011.
+The event is hosted by the Utah State Board of Education (USBE) and is focused on increasing outcomes for students with disabilities in the post-school areas of education/training, employment, and independent living.
+The specific focus area from year to year is dependent upon the postsecondary transition-related needs of Local Education Agencies (LEAs) as well as State-level postsecondary transition data (Indicators 1, 2, 13, and 14).
 Focus areas are based on the planning model:

-Team collaboration sessions are structured to create LEA Transition plans that focus on the implementation of best practices in transition planning.
+Team collaboration sessions are structured to create LEA Postsecondary Transition plans that focus on the implementation of best practices in postsecondary transition planning.

-LEAs attend the Transition Institute as interdisciplinary teams that include special educators, general educators, teacher specialists, transition coordinators, administrators, school counselors, parents, Career and Technical Education (CTE) and Vocational Rehabilitation (VR) counselors, and other local transition stakeholders.
-All LEAs are encouraged to participate in the Transition Institute regardless of the size or knowledge of their team.
-Small LEAs with teams of one to two people are encouraged to join other similar sized LEAs.
-The Transition Institute is a blended learning event, with a learn-collaborate model that includes facilitated team planning time and targeted networking sessions.
-Teams attend learning sessions, with content delivered by expert presenters, to gain knowledge, skills and dispositions of various topical areas.
+LEAs attend the Postsecondary Transition Institute as interdisciplinary teams that include special educators, general educators, teacher specialists, postsecondary transition coordinators, administrators, school counselors, parents, Career and Technical Education (CTE) and Vocational Rehabilitation (VR) counselors, and other local postsecondary transition stakeholders.
+All LEAs are encouraged to participate in the Postsecondary Transition Institute regardless of the size or knowledge of their team.
+Small LEAs with teams of one to two people are encouraged to join other similar-sized LEAs.
+The Postsecondary Transition Institute is a blended learning event, with a learn-collaborate model that includes facilitated team planning time and targeted networking sessions.
+Teams attend learning sessions, with content delivered by expert presenters, to gain knowledge, skills, and dispositions of various topical areas.

-The Transition Institute is a collaborative effort with our Utah State Office of Rehabilitation (USOR) partners in an effort to improve collaboration between schools and USOR to provide access to pre-employment and employment services to transition age (14-22) students with disabilities.
+The Postsecondary Transition Institute is a collaborative effort with our Utah State Office of Rehabilitation (USOR) partners to improve collaboration between schools and USOR to provide access to pre-employment and employment services to postsecondary transition-age (14-22) students with disabilities.

 Interagency Cooperative Agreement State Level Special Education